Pax et bonum!

 The Victorine + Franciscan Theologians page is an ongoing effort to make available in one place videos & scholarship about and English translations of key Victorine & Franciscan figures and texts.
 The goal is to make the Victorine-Franciscan theological tradition, with its abundant intellectual & spiritual riches and its fearless & brilliant theologians, available and accessible.

-In my own work to date I’ve engaged figures like Bonaventure (in Pro Ecclesia), Jean-Louis Chrétien (in Modern Theology), and Augustine (also Pro Ecclesia).
+In my scholarship to date I’ve engaged figures like Bonaventure (in Pro Ecclesia), Jean-Louis Chrétien (in Modern Theology), and Augustine (also Pro Ecclesia).
 Dissertation is on Hugh of St. Victor and the centrality of the transformational and integrative work of Christ in his theology.
 Defend Herbert McCabe on God’s existence in Eclectic Orthodoxy.
 Popular articles in Christianity Today and Firebrand, and very many older ones for ministrymatters.com.

 Some of my favorite topics: